 Employment and Economic Outlook

-The employment outlook for gaming service positions, including casino management, was slower than average when compared to other occupational fields; the U.S. Bureau of Labor Statistics (BLS) projected little or no growth (1% increase) from 2014-2024.
-The average annual income in 2015 for gaming managers was $77,770.
+The employment outlook for gaming service positions, including casino management, was slower than average when compared to other occupational fields; the U.S. Bureau of Labor Statistics (BLS) projected slower than average growth (2% increase) from 2016-2026.
+The average annual income in 2018 for gaming managers was $85,260.